 At the undergraduate level, the School offers traditional and accelerated baccalaureate completion in El Paso, Abilene, Odessa, and Lubbock.
 The accelerated baccalaureate in nursing degree is for professionals with baccalaureate degrees in another field.
 Additionally, RN to baccalaureate degree registered nurses with an associate degree in nursing or diploma nursing preparation is offered in an online degree completion methodology.
 Specialized nursing preparation is offered at the Master's level in administration, education, and practitioner roles.
-The Nurse Practitioner Program includes family, acute care, geriatric, and pediatric options in Lubbock, Odessa, and the Hill Country.
+The Graduate Program includes Advanced Practice Registered Nurse (APRN), Nurse Practitioner, and Nurse Midwifery role preparation.
+Nurse Practitioner Tracks includes family, acute care, and pediatric options.
 The School offers doctoral education through a Doctor of Nursing Practice (DNP) Studies with a focus on advanced nursing practice and executive leadership.
 The School also participates in a collaborative program with Texas Woman's University to provide the PhD in Nursing.